sim2realAI/sim2realAI.github.io/_posts/2018-09-24-welcome-to-sim2real-AI.markdown

 Real world is often complex and there is a huge cost involved in running experiments.
 Moreover, collecting large scale real world data can be quite labourious.
 On the other hand, simulations offer various advantages

 * Repeatability - being able to replay the trajectory with no changes/stochasticity.
-* Controllability - being able to control various simulations parameters systematically and understand how they affec the simulation.
+* Controllability - being able to control various simulations parameters systematically and understand how they affect the simulation.
 * Efficiency - simulators can often run much faster than real time.
 * Variability - simulators can allow for collecting large diversity of scenarios.
 * Evaluation - provide a test bed to benchmark various algorithms.